 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

-We recently celebrated Blake’s 6th birthday with a Ninja Turtle themed birthday party.
+We recently celebrated Blake’s 6th birthday with a Ninja Turtle Birthday Party.
 The kids had a blast!
 We held the party at Lifetime Fitness and had the best party co-ordinator.
 I brought in the ideas and he helped set everything up and really got into playing with the kids.
 I’m sharing all the details to help you plan your own Ninja Turtle Birthday Party.

-It was a two hour party broken down into:
+Our party was two hours broken down into:

 Fun & Games